 HARLEY-DAVIDSON PRESENTS NEW MODELS AND NEW TECHNOLOGIES FOR 2020

-The debut of the electric LiveWire and the return of the popular Low Rider S MILWAUKEE
+The debut of the electrically powered LiveWire and the return of the popular Low Rider S MILWAUKEE

-(08/20/2019) - New models and new technologies make Harley-Davidson's 2020 model portfolio even more attractive and diverse.
-With the new Low Rider S, Harley-Davidson expands the Softail family with a bike with dynamic style and impressive performance.
-Also new to the range are the electrically powered LiveWire and the new Trike CVO Tri Glide, an uncompromising three-wheeled vehicle.
+(20.08.2019) - New models and new technologies make the Harley-Davidson model portfolio even more attractive and diverse in 2020.
+With the new Low Rider S, Harley-Davidson is expanding the Softail family with a bike with dynamic style and impressive performance.
+Also new to the range are the electrically powered LiveWire and the new trike CVO Tri Glide, an uncompromising three-wheeled vehicle.

-Also new for 2020 are HD Connect*, which provides the driver with information about the vehicle via a mobile phone app on their smartphone, and the Reflex Defensive Rider Systems (RDRS), an electronic assistance system package for selected models that, among other things, includes cornering ABS (C- ABS) and cornering traction control (C-TCS).
-The new products correspond to the company's growth strategy, which has the motto “More Roads to Harley-Davidson”.
+Also new for 2020 are H-D Connect*, which provides the rider with information about the vehicle via a mobile app on their smartphone, and Reflex Defensive Rider Systems (RDRS), an electronic assistance system package for selected models that includes cornering ABS (C-ABS) and cornering traction control (C-TCS).
+The new products are in line with the company's growth strategy, which is based on the motto „More Roads to Harley-Davidson“.

 HARLEY-DAVIDSON LOW RIDER S 2020